 Celestica believes that cash flow from operating activities, together with cash on hand and borrowings available under the Company's amended credit facility, will be sufficient to fund currently anticipated working capital, planned capital spending and debt service requirements for the next 12 months.
-At June 30, 2004, Celestica had committed \$10.9 million in capital expenditures, principally for machinery and equipment and facilities in Asia.
-The Company expects capital spending for 2004 to be in the range of 1.5% to 2.5% of revenue which will be funded from cash on hand.
+At September 30, 2004, Celestica had committed \$6.5 million in capital expenditures, principally for machinery and equipment and facilities in Asia.
+The Company expects capital spending for 2004 to be in the range of 1.5% to 2.5% of revenue, which will be funded from cash on hand.
 In addition, Celestica regularly reviews acquisition opportunities and, as a result, may require additional debt or equity financing.

-The Company has an arrangement to sell up to \$400.0 million in accounts receivable under a revolving facility which is available until September 2004.
-As of June 30, 2004, the Company generated cash from the sale of \$397.2 million in accounts receivable.
+In September 2004, the Company renewed its agreement to sell up to \$400.0 million in accounts receivable under a revolving facility with a maturity of September 2006.
+As of September 30, 2004, the Company generated liquidity of \$374.3 million from the facility.
 The purchaser of the accounts receivable is a division of a Schedule "A" rated Canadian bank, with a Standard and Poor's Rating Service rating of A and Stable outlook, and had assets under management of over \$50.0 billion as of the date of its last annual filing.
-The terms of the arrangement provide that the purchaser may elect not to purchase receivables if Celestica's corporate credit rating falls below BB- as determined by Standard and Poor's Rating Service.
+The terms of the agreement allow for a reduction of the program size to \$300.0 million and a shortening of the maturity to September 2005, if Celestica's corporate credit rating falls below BB as determined by Standard and Poor's Ratings Service or Ba2 as determined by Moody's Investor's Services, Inc. The terms of the agreement provide that the purchaser may elect not to purchase receivables if Celestica's corporate credit rating falls below BB- as determined by Standard and Poor's Rating Service.

 During 2003, both Moody's and Standard and Poor's revised their outlook on the Company from stable to negative, as a result of reduced revenue and operating profit performance.
-In 2004, Standard and Poor's revised Celestica's credit rating to BB and in May 2004 Moody's revised Celestica's senior implied rating to Ba2.
-Both Moody's and Standard and Poor's maintain a negative outlook.
+In 2004, Standard and Poor's revised Celestica's credit rating to BB and in May 2004, Moody's revised Celestica's senior implied rating to Ba2.
+Moody's maintains a negative outlook.
+In October 2004, Standard and Poor's revised Celestica's credit rating to BB- and revised the outlook to stable.
 A reduction in Celestica's credit ratings could impact Celestica's future cost of borrowing.